-Published at the end of each month by the LRS, the Monthly acts as a source of information about the rules being proposed by state agencies and acts as an "advance sheet" to the Alabama Administrative Code.
-At the same time, copies of the proposed rules are supplied to the Joint Committee on Administrative Regulation Review which is charged to review all rules that are filed with LRS.
-Should the Committee take issue with the submission, the responsible agency is advised that a public hearing will be held by the Committee for which the public may attend and make comment.
+Published at the end of each month by the LSA, the Monthly acts as a source of information about the rules being proposed by state agencies and acts as an "advance sheet" to the Alabama Administrative Code.
+At the same time, copies of the proposed rules are supplied to the Joint Committee on Administrative Rule Review which is charged to review all rules that are filed with LSA.

 The Monthly contains notices by state agencies of the intent to adopt, amend, or repeal rules.
 The notices include a statement of either the terms or substance of the intended action or a description of the subjects and issues involved.
-The notices are published in alphabetical order by agency name.
-The text of the proposed new, amended, or repealed rule is not included in the notice.
-A copy of the text of a proposed new or amended rule may be acquired from the agency proposing the action.
+The notices, including the proposed rule, are published in alphabetical order by agency name.
+A copy of the text of a proposed new or amended rule may be reviewed at: https://admincode.legislature.state.al.us/administrative-monthly.